nastya11181/NeuralNetworks/README.md

 # NeuralNetworks
 Assignments for the course "Neural Networks and Computational Intelligence" at RUG

-Anastasia Serebryannikova and Elizaveta Kuzmenko
+by Anastasia Serebryannikova and Elizaveta Kuzmenko